Tax Troubles? How Bankruptcy Might Help You

 Example 2: Mike’s Chapter 13 Strategy

 Mike, a referring attorney in the Eastern District of Washington, was working with a client named John.
 John had substantial tax debts and wanted to avoid losing his assets.
-Mike suggested filing for Chapter 13 bankruptcy, which allows for a repayment plan.
-John’s tax debts from 2018 met the criteria for discharge, and he could include them in his Chapter 13 plan.
-Over five years, John successfully repaid a portion of his tax debts and kept his assets intact.
+Mike suggested filing for Chapter 13 bankruptcy, which allows for a repayment plan spread over three to five years.

 Remember, It’s Not Always a Guarantee

 While these examples highlight potential scenarios for discharging tax debts, it’s crucial to remember that bankruptcy is a complex legal process.
-The outcome can vary depending on your unique circumstances, the type of taxes owed, and the specific rules in your jurisdiction.
+The outcome can vary depending on your unique circumstances, the type of taxes owed, whether any of the time periods have been tolled, and the specific rules in your jurisdiction.

 Consulting with an experienced bankruptcy attorney like Tecla Druffel, who serves clients in Idaho and the Eastern District of Washington, is essential.
 Tecla can evaluate your situation, guide you through the process, and help you determine the best course of action.